ContentsViewer/cloud-music-box/README.md

 * As a PWA, it provides a similar user experience on many platforms (`Windows`, `macOS`, `iOS`, `Android`).
 * It plays from centrally managed cloud storage, so there is no need to sync music for each player.
 * Even offline, music that has been downloaded can be played.
-* Even when the app is in the background, music can be played automatically (only on `iOS`, operation depends on Safari).
+* Even when the app is in the background, music can be played sequentially (May not work on iOS only).
 * The style and animation of the app change dynamically according to the music.

 > [!WARNING]